 The reality is, there’s no one-size-fits-all approach to finding the right BDR appliance.
 There are a lot of different factors to consider and decisions to be made when it comes to hardware.
 However, the solution that's best for you is the one that's best for your clients.
 Remember that this is a service business, so you need to focus on finding a business continuity solution that allows you to best serve your clients.

 One way to do this is to work with a BDR platform that is hardware agnostic.
 This feature allows you to optimize your service delivery, scale your costs and obtain a higher level of efficiency.
 How?
 By freeing you from the more traditional vender approach of having to use or rely on a specific device – giving you the flexibility to choose the hardware that best suits the needs of your clients.

 Some BDR solutions will insist that you purchase their hardware along with their software, even if it isn’t ideal for you or your clients.
 With a hardware independent solution, you have the option of buying new hardware, re-using existing hardware, or leasing hardware from a vendor.
 This can help protect your margins because you won’t have to terminate reseller contracts.
 It also gives you the flexibility to choose the hardware that is best-suited for each individual client and source it however you like.

 Continuum BDR is a fully-managed, hardware agnostic platform that allows you to choose the hardware vendor that best fits your clients’ needs and set up whichever configurations are best-suited for each environment.
-Click here to start a free trial of Continuum BDR and one of our specialists will help you get started!
+Click here to start a trial of Continuum BDR and one of our specialists will help you get started!

 Now that you've found the perfect BDR appliance, it's time to start selling: